 Fiscal rules attempt to alter budget outcomes by constraining policy makers.
 They have been one of the primary responses to the recent spat of fiscal policy failures around the globe---e.g. Greece, Puerto Rico and Detroit.
 It is unclear, though, whether these rules cause a change in budget outcomes, are evaded by policy makers, or merely ratify the existing preferences of a jurisdiction's voters and officials.
 We ask if fiscal rules are capable of altering budget outcomes by examining what is arguably the most stringent set of fiscal rules in the U.S.---Colorado's Taxpayer Bill of Rights (TABOR).
 TABOR applies to all sub-national levels of government in Colorado, sets tight caps on essentially all forms of government revenue and in theory has almost no escape clauses which would allow officials to violate the caps.
 Previous examinations of TABOR have universally come to the conclusion that it significantly reduced both taxation and spending -- i.e. that it caused a reduction in the size of government.
 To evaluate TABOR, we explore several ways in which the synthetic control methodology of Abadie et al. (2010) can accommodate multiple outcome variables (taxes and expenditures).
 We settle upon a novel approach of estimating treatment effects for multiple outcomes simultaneously.
 Although there will always be a degree of uncertainty over external validity when a policy is enacted in only a single state, our results provide no evidence that TABOR affected the level of taxes or spending in Colorado and are precise enough to rule out large negative effects.
 Numerous robustness checks buttress this conclusion; in particular robustness to alternative estimation strategies is demonstrated.
 In sum, no support is found for the contention that fiscal rules alter budget outcomes.
 Instead, TABOR appears to have been partly evaded by policy makers and voters despite its stringency and partly nothing more than a ratification of the state's preference over the size of its public sector.

-Fiscal Policy and Aggregate Demand in the U.S. Before, During and Following the Great Recession (with David Cashin, Jamie Lenney and William Peterman), forthcoming in International Tax and Public Finance, 2018
+Fiscal Policy and Aggregate Demand in the U.S. Before, During and Following the Great Recession (with David Cashin, Jamie Lenney and William Peterman), International Tax and Public Finance, 2018

 We examine the effect of federal and subnational fiscal policy on aggregate demand in the U.S. by introducing the fiscal effect (FE) measure.
 FE can be decomposed into three components.
 Discretionary FE quantifies the effect of discretionary or legislated policy changes on aggregate demand.
 Cyclical FE captures the effect of the automatic stabilizers—changes in government taxes and spending arising from the business cycle.
 Residual FE measures the effect of all changes in government revenues and outlays which cannot be categorized as either discretionary or cyclical; for example, it captures the effect of the secular increase in entitlement program spending due to the aging of the population.
 We use FE to examine the contribution of fiscal policy to growth in real GDP over the course of the Great Recession and current expansion.
 We compare this contribution to the contributions to growth in aggregate demand made by fiscal policy over past business cycles.
 In doing so, we highlight that the relatively strong support of government policy to GDP growth during the Great Recession was followed by a historically weak contribution over the course of the current expansion.